Octoframes/2i2c-task/The_Basic_Elements.md

 ## Using the Hub

-You get to the Hub by logging into the syzygy.ca service and clicking the button to "Start My Server."
+You get to the Hub by logging into the 2i2c.org service and clicking the button to "Start My Server."

 The Hub is a page that lists all your files and folders.
 It looks like this: